-In addition to admiring the world-class buildings, backpacking Chicago means digging into the incredible culinary, art, sports, music, and nightlife scenes.
+With one of the most impressive skylines in the world set along the beautiful Lake Michigan, Chicago sure is easy on the eyes.
+In addition to admiring the world-class buildings, backpacking Chicago means digging into the incredible culinary, art, sport, music, and nightlife scenes.

 Having traveled all over the US, I can say without a shadow of a doubt that Chicago is my favorite American city.
 I can’t even count how many times I’ve been there, but I keep coming back.

 In addition to friendly folks, you’ll also find some of the BEST food in the US (deep dish pizza and Portillo’s milkshakes– I’m talking about y’all here!), and some of the coolest architecture.
 In the summer, which is undoubtedly the best time to visit Chicago, you can even take a dip in Lake Michigan or enjoy the views of the Chicago River from land!

 With a Chicago City Pass, you can experience the best of Chicago at the CHEAPEST prices.
 Discounts, attractions, tickets, and even public transport are all standards in any good city pass – be sure invest now and save them $$$ when you arrive!Buy Your Pass NOW!

 What are the Major Attractions in Chicago?